TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 Every MEG Unit must maintain the following:

-1) Records which fully disclose the total receipts and expenditures of the MEG Unit.
+1) Records that fully disclose the total receipts and expenditures of the MEG Unit.

-2) Records which fully disclose the disposition of all DLE funds for the MEG Unit.
+2) Records that fully disclose the disposition of all Department funds for the MEG Unit.

-3) Records which fully disclose the amount of money and/or in-kind match provided for the MEG Unit by sources other than DLE.
+3) Records that fully disclose the amount of money and/or in-kind match provided for the MEG Unit by sources other than the Department.

-4) Any other records requested by DLE to facilitate an effective audit.
+4) Any other records requested by the Department to facilitate an effective audit.

-2) Expenditures will be recorded in a formal account.
-The record of expenditures may be maintained in the agency's regular accounts if the expenditures are clearly identified therein and the memorandum records are maintained which separately identify the expenditures.
+2) Expenditures shall be recorded in a formal account.
+The record of expenditures may be maintained in the agency's regular accounts if the expenditures are clearly identified in those accounts and memorandum records are maintained that separately identify the expenditures.

 c) Recording of Receipts and Expenditures

-Accounting procedures must provide for an accurate and timely recording of receipt of funds by source, of expenditures made from such funds, and of unexpended balances.
-Controls must be set up to ensure that expenditures charged to MEG activities are for allowable purposes and that documentation is readily available to verify that such charges are accurate.
+Accounting procedures must provide for an accurate and timely recording of receipt of funds by source, of expenditures made from the funds, and of unexpended balances.
+Controls must be set up to ensure that expenditures charged to MEG activities are for allowable purposes and that documentation is readily available to verify that those charges are accurate.

 d) Intermediate Records